Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Conclusions and Outlook

 The spin-up efficiency increases with decreasing (or more negative) initial spin and with increasing initial momentum.
 Across the simulations, we find a maximum spin-up efficiency of just under $5\%$ in systems with initial momentum $|\vec{P}_{\rm i}|=0.490\mathrm{M}$ and negative initial spin $\chi_{\rm i}=-0.7$, as well as in systems with initial momentum $|\vec{P}_{\rm i}|=0.6125\mathrm{M}$ and initial spin $\chi_{\rm i}=0.7$.

-In all simulations, we have observed an increase in the irreducible mass and in the \bh{} mass after the scattering.
+In all simulations, we have observed an increase in the irreducible mass and in the \bh{} mass after scattering.
 The gain in mass is largest for scattering angles near the threshold, large initial momenta, and negative initial spins.
 Across the simulations, we find a maximum increase of about $15\%$ in both the \bh{} mass and irreducible mass for initial momentum $|\vec{P}_{\rm i}|=0.6125\mathrm{M}$ and initial spin $\chi_{\rm i}=0.7$.
 For binaries with positive initial spins (i.e., aligned with the orbital angular momentum), the changes in the \bh{} mass and the irreducible mass are comparable.
 In contrast, in binaries with negative initial spins (i.e., anti-aligned) the change in the irreducible mass is larger than that of the \bh{} mass.
-This difference in behavior occurs because the spin magnitude decreases as a result of scattering in systems with negative initial spin Due to the decline in spin magnitude, the increase in \bh{} mass is thus less than the increase in irreducible mass; see Eq.~\eqref{eq:mchris_angmom}.
+This difference in behavior occurs because the spin magnitude decreases as a result of scattering in systems with negative initial spin.
+Due to the decline in spin magnitude, the increase in \bh{} mass is less than the increase in irreducible mass; see Eq.~\eqref{eq:mchris_angmom}.

 Looking ahead, much can be done to further explore these phenomena.
-It would be interesting to investigate the spin-up or spin-down and mass-gain in unequal-mass binaries of initially spinning \bh{s}, or in precessing binaries with unequal spins.
+It would be interesting to investigate the spin-up (or spin-down) and mass-gain in unequal-mass binaries of initially spinning \bh{s}, or in precessing binaries with unequal spins.
 Given that we find the most interesting behavior for negative initial spins, it would be instructive to further explore their evolution in a wider range of initial momenta.
-For example, early work on this topic has shown that the threshold scattering angle becomes insensitive to the initial spin in the scattering of ultra-relativistic \bh{s}~\cite{Sperhake:2012me}, and it would be interesting to understand how this limit is approached.
+For example, early work on this topic has shown that the threshold angle becomes insensitive to the initial spin in the scattering of ultra-relativistic \bh{s}~\cite{Sperhake:2012me}, and it would be interesting to understand how this limit is approached.

 While it is possible to fine-tune large changes in the masses and spins of scattering \bh{s}, the impact of these changes on the dynamics of dense clusters is less clear.
 Successive encounters might produce cumulative effects.
 However, the spin magnitude can either increase or decrease depending on the initial spin alignment.
+For example, Ref.~\cite{Chiaramello:2024unv} found that \bh{s} scattering in dense clusters typically experience a decrease in their spin magnitude if initially $|\chi_{\rm i}|>0.2$.
+It would be interesting to see if the same behavior is found when different methods and initial conditions are used.